A. God speaks to Abram’s fears and doubts with a promise.

 4. (6) Abram’s response of faith to God’s promise.

 a.
-And he believed in the Lord: When Abram put his trust in God, specifically in God’s promise to him (descendants leading to the Messiah), God credited this belief to Abram’s account as righteousness.
+And he believed in the LORD: When Abram put his trust in God, specifically in God’s promise to him (descendants leading to the Messiah), God credited (accounted) this belief to Abram’s account as righteousness.

 i.
 There are essentially two types of righteousness: righteousness we accomplish by our own efforts, and righteousness accounted to us by the work of God when we believe.

 iii.
 God’s accounting is not pretending.
-God does not account to us a pretended righteousness, but a real one in Jesus Christ.
+God does not account to us a pretended righteousness, but a real one in Jesus Christ (Romans 4:1-3).

 b.
 And He accounted it to him for righteousness: This is one of the clearest expressions in the Bible of the truth of salvation by grace, through faith.
 This is the first time believe is used in the Bible and the first time righteousness is used in the Bible.
-This is the gospel in the Old Testament, quoted four times in the New Testament.
+This is the New Testament gospel in the Hebrew Scriptures, later quoted four times in the New Testament.

 i.
 What then shall we say that Abraham our father has found according to the flesh?
 For if Abraham was justified by works, he has something to boast about, but not before God.
 For what does the Scripture say?
 “Abraham believed God, and it was accounted to him for righteousness.”
 (Romans 4:1-3)